-How can I assist in the management of my pulmonary hypertension?
+How can I help in the management of my pulmonary hypertension?

 - Know the names of your medications and how they work.
 Keep a list with you.